Pazz & Jop: Later years

 Christgau's tenure as Pazz & Jop overseer came to an abrupt end when he was controversially fired from The Village Voice after a company buy-out in August 2006.
 In response to his dismissal, several prominent critics publicly announced that they would no longer be turning in their lists for the poll; Sasha Frere-Jones of The New Yorker described Christgau's firing as "a slap in the face to so many of us [critics] in so many ways".
 Regardless, The Village Voice continued to run the feature, with Rob Harvilla succeeding Christgau as music editor and overseer of the poll.
 Christgau's annual Pazz & Jop overview essay was discontinued and substituted with multiple retrospective articles of the year's music written by a selection of critics.

 In 2016, the poll's name was changed from Pazz & Jop to the Village Voice Music Critics Poll by the new owners of the newspaper.
 Christgau, who had continued to vote in the poll since his departure from the newspaper, expressed dismay at the name change.
 When the 2016 results were announced in January 2017, the poll had reverted to its Pazz & Jop name.

 The Village Voice ceased publication altogether in August 2018.
 Despite the closure of the newspaper, a Pazz & Jop poll for 2018 was announced on December 20, with Christgau confirming its legitimacy on Twitter.
-The 2018 poll was published on the Village Voice's website on February 6, 2019.
+The 2018 poll was published on The Village Voices website on February 6, 2019.

 Glenn Boothe and Keith Artin had organised a "Village Voice Pazz & Jop Rip-Off Poll" starting in 1995 and created a Facebook Group for the poll in 2019.
 The poll was conducted via private Facebook group and included over 1,100 members—music writers, business execs, or artists themselves.
 Purple Mountains' eponymous album was voted the best album of 2019.
 Uproxx also launched an annual music critic poll in 2018.